AAdewunmi/Project_Nike_Product_Card/README.md

 ## What is the project?

-The aim of this is to build a replica Nike Product Card using HTML, CSS and JavaScript.
+The aim of this project is to build a clone of a Nike Product Card using HTML, CSS and JavaScript.

 ## Tech Stack: